 3. Honor such men – Churches should not “over-exalt” pastors.
 They should not be raised up on a pedestal above others.
-The hand is not exalted over the foot right?
+The hand is not exalted over the foot, right?
 Every believer’s role is important.
-Men like Epaphroditus who serve in a more complimentary role should be respected as well.
+Men like Epaphroditus who serve in a more complementary role should be respected as well.

-Application: Share one thing from today’s lesson you can apply in the coming week.
+Application: Share one thing from today’s lesson that you can apply in the coming week.

 We want to help you study the Bible, obey the Bible, and teach the Bible to others.
 We have therefore created a library of almost one thousand (and growing) inductive Bible studies, which are available for free.
 This takes a lot of time and hard work.

 Help us continue to create Bible study resources by supporting Study and Obey for as little as $1.